contiki-os/contiki/platform/jn516x/README.md

 * DR1174 with DR1199 sensor board; enable this with `JN516x_WITH_DR1199 = 1` (will set `JN516x_WITH_DR1174` automatically)
 * USB dongle; enable this with `JN516x_WITH_DONGLE = 1`

+### Enabling specific hardware features

+The JN516X Contiki platform supports sleep mode (with RAM retention and keeping external oscillator on).
+To enable sleeping, configure `JN516X_SLEEP_CONF_ENABLED=1`.

+Sleeping will only happen if there at least 50 ms until the next rtimer or rtimer.
+Also, the system will wake up ~10 ms before the next timer should fire in order to reininitialize all hardware peripherals.

+The JN516X Contiki platform also supports rtimers at two different speeds: 16 MHz and 32 kHz.
+By default, the high-speed timer is used.
+The two timers have similar expected accuracy (drift ppm), but 16 MHz has higher precision.
+However, the low-speed timers are also kept running during sleeping.

+To enable low-speed timers, set `RTIMER_USE_32KHZ=1`.
+An external crystal oscillator is required to achieve reasonable accuracy in this case.
+Tthis oscilator is present on most platforms and is enabled depending on whether 32kHz timers or sleeping are enabled.

 ### Node IEEE/RIME/IPv6 Addresses

 Nodes will autoconfigure their IPv6 address based on their 64-bit IEEE/MAC address.
 The 64-bit MAC address is read directly from JN516x System on Chip.